DrewBradfordXYZ/quickbase-codepages/README.md

 ### Example `.env` File

 See `.env.example` in the project files.
-You may use it as a template.
+You may use this as a template.
 Rename `.env.example` to `.env` and place it in your root folder.

 > **Note:** Make sure to add `.env` to your `.gitignore` file to avoid exposing sensitive information.